renlulu/ParseProject/Crypto Fees/project.md

 ---
+name: Crypto Fees
-name: Crypto Feesdescription: A platform which lists the fees spent on transactions on the Zilliqa blockchain.
+description: A platform which lists the fees spent on transactions on the Zilliqa blockchain.
 logo: no
 categories: Tools
 status: Live